anttikarhu/EEPROM-Programmer/README.md

 Big thanks to Ben Eater and his eeprom-programmer (https://github.com/beneater/eeprom-programmer) we are familiar from the Ben Eater 8-bit computer series (check his Youtube channel for more info: https://www.youtube.com/channel/UCS0N5baNlQWJCUrhCEo8WlA).
 The Arduino code is heavily influenced by him.

 There's no schematics of the hardware side of it.
 It follows almost exactly the Ben Eater schematics available online.
 Only difference (Ben's using 28C16 EEPROM) is that I assume 3 74LS595 shift registers instead of 2, because that way one can achieve the 16 bit address line.
-Also the extra address lines must be connected to the EEPROM to thei proper pins.
+28C64 could have been programmed with only two of those ICs, but I wanted to have code ready for 32kB ROMs :) Also the extra address lines must be connected to the EEPROM to their proper pins.

 ## What's in the project